Asabeneh/30-Days-Of-Python/05_Day_Lists/05_lists.md

     back_end = ['Node','Express', 'MongoDB']
     ```

 27. After joining the lists in question 26.
-Copy the joined list and assign it to a variable full_stack.
-Then insert Python and SQL after Redux.
+Copy the joined list and assign it to a variable full_stack, then insert Python and SQL after Redux.

 ### Exercises: Level 2